deep-symbolic-mathematics/TPSR/README.md

 ## Overview
 In this paper, we introduce **TPSR**, a novel transformer-based planning framework for symbolic regression by leveraging priors of large-scale pretrained models and incorporating lookahead planning.
-TPSR incorporates Monte Carlo Tree Search (MCTS) into the transformer decoding process.
+TPSR incorporates Monte Carlo Tree Search (MCTS) into the transformer decoding process of symbolic regression models.
 Unlike conventional decoding strategies, TPSR enables the integration of non-differentiable feedback, such as fitting accuracy and complexity, as external sources of knowledge into the transformer-based equation generation process.

 <p align="center">
 <img src="./images/Media13_Final.gif" width="100%" />